-When placed in the "on" position the grain in the drying chamber will not be dumped into the storage chamber at the end of the dry cycle, and the dryer will stop.
+When placed in the "on" position the grain in the drying chamber will not be dumped into the storage chamber at the end of the dry cycle, and the dryer will stop and cool for as long as the cool timer is set.
+If no cooling is desired set to 0.
 This switch can be used to hold the last batch of grain in the drying chamber and stop the dryer.
 When placed in the "off" position the dryer will operate normally.
 The switch lights up when placed in the "on" position.